 When a truck driver is distracted or exhausted — or a truck is in ill-repair — it puts other motorists at risk of suffering severe injury or death in an accident.
 Given this fact, it’s no wonder commercial trucking is such a highly regulated industry.

 Truck Driver Accidents

 Truck drivers and trucking companies are required to follow a large number of very specific state and federal laws and regulations designed to prevent accidents and protect the safety of motorists.
 When these rules are not followed and someone is badly injured or dies as a result, immediate action may be required.

-At the Ohio law firm of Keis George, we represent those involved in truck accidents in the Cleveland area and statewide.
-Our attorneys have extensive experience in the investigation of serious truck accidents and are powerful advocates for the rights of victims to seek maximum recovery.
+At KG Injury Law, we represent those involved in truck accidents in Ohio and Illinois.
+Our personal injury attorneys have extensive experience in the investigation of serious truck accidents and are powerful advocates for the rights of victims to seek maximum recovery.
 Contact our offices today for a free consultation.

 Truck driver exhaustion is one of the leading causes of truck accidents nationwide.
 The National Highway Traffic Safety Administration (NHTSA) sets strict limits on the number of hours a truck driver is allowed to operate a vehicle before resting.
 Unfortunately, truck drivers are under substantial pressure to get their loads to the destination quickly.
 This often results in over-hours driving — and exhausted truck drivers whose slow reaction times and inattention to the road may cause serious accidents.